zoobzio/pipz/docs/reference/types/error.md

 - **Type**: `error`
 - **Purpose**: The underlying error that caused the failure
 - **Usage**: Access original error details, use with `errors.Is` and `errors.As`
+- **Panic Recovery**: When processors panic, this contains a `panicError` type with sanitized panic message and processor name for security

 ### Path
 - **Type**: `[]Name`